 A final comprehensive master's presentation defense is required during the last term of course-work for your program.
 As you approach the completion of graduate course-work in your approved plan of study, consult with your advisor to complete the following required components.
-The defense will be administered by a committee of three faculty selected by you and your advisor, including at least one other member of the Department of Teacher Education.
+The defense will be administered by a committee of three faculty selected by you and your advisor, including at least one other member of the Department of Teaching, Curriculum, and Educational Inquiry.

 (131-16 semester hours)

-The K-12 Reading Endorsement can be added to a valid Ohio teaching license upon successful completion of required graduate level reading education courses and by passing the Ohio Assessments for Educators (OAE) Reading subtest #1/038 & subtest #II/039 both with a qualifying score of 220.
+The K-12 Reading Endorsement can be added to a valid Ohio teaching license upon successfully completing required graduate-level reading education courses and passing the Ohio Assessments for Educators (OAE) Reading subtest #1/038 & subtest #II/039 both with a qualifying score of 220.
 Such an endorsement enables a teacher to teach reading in grades K-12 in the State of Ohio.
-Upon passing the tests you need to complete the application to add the Reading endorsement as a second teaching field.
+Upon passing the tests, you need to complete the application to add the Reading endorsement as a second teaching field.
 The application is at www.oh.nesinc.com.

 |Take all of the following:|